Priyammaxx/PONG-using-Pygame/README.md

 Clone of the classic game made completely using python
 ![Preview](/Screenshot.png)

+# How to play
+- W,S keys for left player
+- Up_arrow, Down_arrow for right player

 ## Implementation Specifics
 - Ball starts in random direction
 - No declaration of winner (endless mode)